Kanomus/OpenCVProject/README.md

 The basic idea is to get lines then choose lines with similar angle in given tolerance.
 Then the longest group of lines is chosen and their mean line is calculated and drawn.

 The lines are got through the hough_lines
-The function initializes an array called the accumulator.
+The function initialises an array called the accumulator.
 This array serves as a voting space, with cells corresponding to different combinations of rho (distance from the origin) and theta (angle from the horizontal axis).
 Each cell accumulates votes whenever a potential line passes through a point in the image.
 For every edge pixel in the input image, the function iterates through a range of theta values, effectively generating potential lines passing through that edge point.
 It then computes the corresponding rho value for each theta and increments the accumulator at the corresponding (rho, theta) indices.
 This process is repeated for all edge pixels, accumulating votes for potential lines.
 After the voting process, the function identifies peaks in the accumulator array with a given threshold.
 The function converts the peak indices into actual rho-theta pairs, which represent lines in polar coordinates and returns the detected line.